A Medical Intuitive Told Me My Spiritual Guides Want Me To Go To The Spa

 I was already surprised that my ancient guides had kept up with all the latest wellness brands and therapies.
 (I was also wondering how they thought I would pay for all these treatments; Shirodhara treatments alone can cost $145 per session, and I was supposed to go quarterly.)
 But their last bit of advice really gave me pause.
 Mercree told me my guides wanted me to go off my hormonal birth control, and instead take two Nature’s Way red raspberry supplements twice a day for help with hormonal regulation.
 She added that a non-hormonal IUD could also be a good alternative.

-To be fair, Mercree emphasized that she’s not a medical doctor, and recommended I chat with a functional medicine ob/gyn if I wanted to know more.
+To be fair, Mercree emphasised that she’s not a medical doctor, and recommended I chat with a functional medicine ob/gyn if I wanted to know more.
 That's advice I knew I would take.
-Even if my guides have been around for 28 generations, I prefer to get my gynecological advice from someone certified and with a medical degree.
+Even if my guides have been around for 28 generations, I prefer to get my gynaecological advice from someone certified and with a medical degree.

 After my session, I asked Timothy Caulfield, author of Is Gwyneth Paltrow Wrong About Everything? and a law and health expert at the University of Alberta, to weigh in on medical intuitives.
 He's not a huge fan.